th-blitz/Self-Driving-car/README.md

 # SELF DRIVING CAR PROJECT IN GTA V

-    1. Run recorddata.py and record the game data with leystrokes.
+    1. Run recorddata.py and record the game data with keystrokes.
-    2. Run RUN.py to clean, balance/process the data and train the model.
+    2. Run RUN.py to clean and balance/process the data and train the model.
     3. Run predictmodel.py to test the trained models.

 ALL THE INSTRUCTIONS CAN BE FOUND IN THE ABOVE FILES.